 When an individual gains weight, each fat cell increases in size and volume.
 Liposuction reduces the number of fat cells in isolated areas.

-Patients should discuss the pros and cons of liposuction with their doctor before deciding on whether to proceed.
-Liposuction should only be carried out after a lot of thought.
-Results are never dramatic; they are subtle.
-The following body areas are commonly targeted for liposuction treatment:
+People should discuss the pros and cons of liposuction with their doctor before deciding on whether to proceed.
+Liposuction should only be carried out after careful consideration.

 Liposuction is cosmetic rather than health-focused.

-- Inner knees
+- inner knees

-- Flanks (love handles)
+- flanks (love handles)

-- Upper arms
+- upper arms

 People whose skin lacks elasticity may end up with loose-looking skin in areas where the procedure was done.

-- Gynecomastia - sometimes fat accumulates under a man's breasts.
+- Gynecomastia: Sometimes fat accumulates under a man's breasts.

-- Lipodystrophy syndrome - fat accumulates in one part of the body and is lost in another.
+- Lipodystrophy syndrome: Fat accumulates in one part of the body and is lost in another.
 Liposuction can improve the patient's appearance by providing a more natural looking body fat distribution.

-- Women may be asked to stop taking the contraceptive pill
+- Women may be asked to stop taking the contraceptive pill.

-- Patients with anemia may be asked to take iron supplements
+- Patients with anemia may be asked to take iron supplements.

 During the operation